-Main Community Routes: There are important Main Community Routes either side of Whitlam running north-south, but the utility of the routes will be reduced by the very high gradients traversing the deep river valley.
+Important Main Community Routes are on either side of Whitlam running north-south, but the utility of the routes will be reduced by the very high gradients traversing the deep river valley.
 Both Coppins Crossing to the east, and the other route to the west, are low-level crossings.
-Unless measures are taken the gradients on these paths could exceed Austroads guidelines.
+Unless measures are taken, the gradients on these paths could exceed Austroads guidelines.

-Local Community Routes: The Local Community Routes along the streets are steep in places but should be rideable.
+The Local Community Routes along the streets are steep in places but should be rideable.
 The utility is then dependent on the treatments for the frequent crossing of the adjacent side roads.
-These side roads were the subject of a recent email Whitlam Stage 2 estate design falls short on active travel.
-The emails message is now strengthened as most rideable paths across Whitlam are along a street.
-The Local Community Route in figure 6 through a park is too steep to be rideable (Austroads standards).
+These side roads were the subject of an email Whitlam Stage 2 estate design falls short on active travel (2020) to EPSDD.
+The email’s message is now strengthened, as most rideable paths across Whitlam are along a street.
+The Local Community Route along the ridge, starting at the roundabout (figure 6) is too steep to be rideable (Austroads standards).
 The path is therefore poorly labelled a Local Community Routes but would be better referred to as a Recreational Route, for which gradients are much less important.
-There are no direct east-west Main Community Road through Whitlam so that the Local Community Routes adjacent to the streets increase in importance.
+There are no direct east-west Main Community Road through Whitlam so that the Local Community Routes adjacent to the streets (particularly Sculthorpe Avenue) increase in importance.
 The schools and shops in Molonglo 3 are along an east-west axis.
 This is likely to add to the popularity of these Local Community Routes.

-The Molonglo River Reserve: Reserve Management Plan 2019 (ACT Government, 26 July 2019) notes that the terrain is narrow river corridor with steep drops down to the river.
+The Molonglo River Reserve is a narrow river corridor with steep drops down to the river.
 See figure 1.

-Not surprisingly the housing estates are being built either side of the Molonglo River on the “flatter” sections.
-The strong erosion by creeks means that it is by no means flat.
-Below (figure 2 and figure 3) are gradients of a natural landscape from a survey of the area of Whitlam in 2014 before the ACT Urban Land Agency had a chance to iron the creases out of it.
-Gradients of 5-10% are most common, but gradients of 15-20% and around Deep Creek the gradients exceed 25%.
+Not surprisingly, the housing estates are being built either side of the Molonglo River on the “flatter” sections.
+The creeks flowing into the river have strongly eroded the valley.
+Figure 2 and 3 show the gradients of a natural landscape from a Whitlam survey (2014) before the ACT Suburban Land Agency had flattened it out.
+Gradients of 5-10% are most common, but around Deep Creek the gradients exceed 25%.

-The Austroads standards for bike path design recommend that bike path never exceed 12% (children cannot ride down this gradient safely).
+The Austroads standards for bike path design recommend that a bike path never exceed 12% as children cannot ride down this gradient safely.
 The same standard recommends that riders struggle with prolong section of riding uphill of gradients of just 5%.
-The bike path up Aranda hill from the Glenloch Interchange has for a short 100 m section a gradient of 8%.
-Otherwise, the gradient is much more moderate.
-Nevertheless, most people regard the 70 m rise to the saddle as enough (only to get rattled riding down the other side to Belconnen).

-The Whitlam Residential Estate Concept Master Plan 2018 (Endorsed TCCS 60/07/2018, attached Whitlam Residential Estate CONCEPTMASTER-201834628-01 20180706) shows that the estate has been flattened by moving dirt from the high bits to the low bits.
-This makes it flatter and more even but not flat.
-Almost everywhere in Whitlam, there is a significant slope.
-The slope is such a problem for Molonglo Valley Stage 3 that the district playing field has been moved to be built north of William Hovell Drive on the paddocks where you will currently see horses grazing.
+The Whitlam Residential Estate Concept Master Plan 2018 (CONCEPTMASTER-201834628-01 20180706) shows that the estate has been flattened through cut and fill.
+This makes the suburb flatter, but it is not all that flat.
+Most of Whitlam has a significant slope.
+Because of this, Molonglo Valley Stage 3 district playing fields will be built north of William Hovell Drive on the horse paddocks.

 - Figure 4: Overview of the Whitlam Residential Estate